|July 25 - 26th, 2020|

 Class will take place at our school's 40-acre property outside of Duvall, WA from 9am-4pm on Saturday and 8am-12pm on Sunday.
 No food provided; participants will need to bring a lunch, snacks, and water for each day.
 Expect to be outside for the majority of class time in both covered and uncovered areas regardless of the weather; please dress appropriately.
 Rustic camping available Saturday night.

 "It was so great to have an opportunity to relax into the practice of writing about nature and engaging with the subject in creative and immersive ways!" - Genevieve W., program participant

 "This course is more than just about writing.
 It's about diving into all your senses out in the forest to draw on inspiration for stories and poems.
 I left it feeling relaxed and rejuvenated." - Laura H., program participant

 About the Instructor

 Heather Durham has a Master of Fine Arts in Creative Nonfiction and a Master of Science in Ecology, and has spent much of her adult life working in the fields of environmental education, wildlife conservation, and natural areas restoration, and then writing about her adventures in the wilds.
-Her first essay collection, titled Going Feral: Field Notes on Wonder and Wanderlust, will be published in January 2019.
+Her first essay collection, titled Going Feral: Field Notes on Wonder and Wanderlust, was published in 2019.
 These days Heather mainly works as an administrator at Wilderness Awareness School, but she makes sure to get outside whenever she can to continue to feed her passion for nature connection.